soilwise-he/SoilWise-documentation/tech/docs/apis/data-download.md

 Also see the section on [Knowledge extraction](./knowledge-extraction.md)

-In some cases it is relevant not to guide the user to the remote source but let Soilwise do some preprocessing (filtering, reformatting, reprojection) and provide a more tailored answer to the user question.
-Similar needs may exist for resources which are hosted from within the SWR.
+In some cases, it is relevant not to guide the user to the remote source but to let Soilwise do some preprocessing (filtering, reformatting, reprojection) and provide a more tailored answer to the user question.
+Similar needs may exist for resources hosted within the SWR.

 Various tools exist which provide standardised APIs on various data sources.
-The following API's offer the functionality described above.
+The following APIs offer the functionality described above.

 - For non geographical data
     - GraphQL